woodenfox/legendfall/README.md

 * Players may not end their turn in the same square with an ally or enemy
 * Moving both horizontally and diagnally costs 1 movement.

-### Move, Action, Move
+## Move, Action, Move
 Players may take other actions between using their movement for the round.
 For example, a player might move to attack, then move around a corner to hide.
 Player or enemy movement may be interrupted mid-move by immediate actions.
 When this occurs, the remainder of that player or enemy movement may be spent after the effect is resolved.

-<div style='margin-top:20px'></div>

 > * GM: “The wolves move forward to attack you”
 > * Zoe: “When they reach this spot, I cast Ice Wall as an immediate action to block them.”
 > * GM: “The wolves are startled as huge sheets of ice slide up blocking their path, they howl and begin to circle around the ice blocks to find you, but you are too far away to attack.”

-<div style='margin-top:30px'></div>

-### Pushing & Pulling
+## Pushing & Pulling
 Many abilities specify effects like "Push 1" or "Pull 2".
 These effects allow you to force an enemy (or an allie) to move.
 The number represents the number of squares of movement they are pushed or pulled.

 **Push** - A push effect must always move the target away from the source of the effect.
 At each step of the movement, the target must be one square further away from you--e.g., you can’t push an adjacent enemy into a different adjacent square.
 **Pull** - A pull effect must always move the target towards the source of the effect.
 At each step of the movement, the target must be one square closer--e.g., you can’t pull an adjacent enemy into a different adjacent square.

 If a character is pushed or pulled through or into a Hazard, resolve that Hazzard immediately as they enter the square.

-### Hazards
+## Hazards
 Hazards represent traps, fire, lava, or any other danger within the environment that a payer or enemy might find themselves moving into or through.
 When Hazards are triggered, this typically results in damage to the player.
 Hazards are triggered in two ways:

 * When a player moves into a Hazard square
 * When a player ends their turn in an ongoing Hazard square (e.g., lava)

-<div style='margin-top:30px'></div>

-### Difficult Terrain
+## Difficult Terrain
 Boulders, mud, ice, are just a few of the types of difficult terrain that may slow down players.
 Moving into a difficult terrain square costs no additional movement, while moving through or leaving difficult terrain costs one additional movement.
 For example, climbing into a river would be a normal single square of movement, wading through he water would cost two squares, and then climbing out would cost two squares for a total of five squares of movement.

-#### Swimming
+### Swimming
 Swimming follows the standard rules for difficult terrain costing one movement to enter the water, and two movement to move through or exit the water.

-#### Climbing
-If a character is attempting to climb, imagine if the wall itself is a square of difficult terrain.
-It takes one square of movement to move into this vertical square, and two squares of movement to move out of this square up on top of the wall.
-A player must end their turn standing flat on the surface they intend to climb or they fall.

-### Falling
+### Climbing & Falling
-If a character is standing on elevated terrain and falls more than one square, they take 1d6 damage, ignoring defense, for each square they fall beyond the first.
-For example, a character falling from three blocks up would take 2d6 damage.
-A player may roll an Athetlics or Acrobatics skill check to negate this damage (10 or higher negates 1d6, 15 or higher negates 2d6).
+The rules effects for Climbing and Falling depend on the encounter you are playing.
+See the encounter rules or defer to the Wayfinder for clarity.

 ## Line of Sight and Cover
 Obstacles on the battlefield have a direct impact on your ability to target and hit enemies.
 Both players and enemies can “take cover” to avoid attacks and reduce the likelihood of taking damage.